One of the most common types of foster care is short-term foster care, also known as temporary foster care.

-Short term fostering placements provide a child or young person with a safe environment on a temporary basis until they can return to the family home and their birth parents.
-Alternatively, if the option of returning the child in care back to their birth family isn’t possible, a foster family will provide short term foster care until a more long-term arrangement – such as adoption – can be found.
+Short term fostering placements provide a child or young person with a safe environment on a temporary basis.
+After this, they can return to their family home and birth parents.
+Alternatively, if the option of returning the child in care back to their birth family isn’t possible, a foster family will provide short term foster care until a more long-term arrangement – such as adoption – can be arranged.

-Learn more about the different types of foster care now.
+Learn more about the different types of foster care.

-In temporary foster care, the child is often aware that this is a stepping stone to a more permanent situation.
-This can create an atmosphere in the child’s mind that can add insecurity to an already chaotic situation.
-That’s why, as a foster carer, you’ll need to have patience, be able to nurture the young, and provide the stability of a stable home on a short term basis.
+With temporary foster care, the child is often aware that this is a steppingstone towards a more permanent placement.
+This knowledge can create an atmosphere in the child’s mind that can add insecurity to an already chaotic situation.
+That’s why, as a short term foster carer, you’ll need to have patience, be able to nurture children and young people, and provide the stability of a stable home on a short term basis.

-By becoming a foster carer with Capstone Foster Care, you’ll be in safe hands – as our dedicated team are with you every step of the way on your fostering journey.
-If you would like to register your interest for short term fostering, or simply talk to someone further, please contact Capstone Foster Care – or call us on 0800 012 4004.
-Our friendly team are always on hand to offer fostering support and information.
+If you would like to register your interest in short term fostering, or simply talk to someone further, please contact Capstone Foster Care – or call us on 0800 012 4004.
+Our dedicated team are always on hand to provide you with information and advice.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.